 Administrator’s work Sunday

-Our temporary administrator Daniela Gale will be working at the Vestry office this Sunday.
-Please feel free to pop in and see Daniela if you need help with anything!
+Our temporary administrator Daniela Gale will be working at the Vestry office this Sunday and available during tea/coffee after the service.
+Feel free to pop in and see Daniela in the afternoon as well, if you need help with anything!

 Flowers for the Chalice Table